 Section 15(e) (1) of the Vaccine Act allows for the Special Master to award "reasonable attorneys' fees, and other costs." § 300aa-15(e)(1)(A)-(B).
 Petitioners are entitled to an award of reasonable attorneys' fees and costs if they are entitled to compensation under the Vaccine Act, or, even if they are unsuccessful, they are eligible so long as the Special Master finds that the petition was filed in good faith and with a reasonable basis.
 Avera v.
 Sec'y of Health & Human Servs., 515 F.3d 1343, 1352 (Fed.
 Cir.
 2008).
-Here, because Petitioner was awarded compensation pursuant to a stipulation, he is entitled to an award of final reasonable attorneys' fees and costs.
+Here, because petitioner was awarded compensation pursuant to a stipulation, she is entitled to a final award of reasonable attorneys' fees and costs.